 Adult School/High School/ROP articulation provides a legal process to align curriculum and instruction providing a seamless career pathway transition between courses, grades and schools at secondary institutions (including Adult Schools), community colleges and college/university levels.
 Articulation is open to all public Adult Schools, High Schools, and ROP's in California.

 These articulation agreements create sequences of progressive, non-duplicated education leading to technical skill proficiency, a credential, a certificate, and/or a degree in a wide range of fields and careers.
 Such agreements include "credit by exam" to receive college credit for rigorous coursework taken at the high school level (separate from AP classes).
-Through the credit by examination process, high school students may receive credit at the college level for articulated courses.

 - Directions for Students